json2d/resuspend/README.md

 ### nesting

-Imagine now we think the abstraction is a bit too much. let's gather all the loading-states and see them as one clear loading strategy. we have the freedom to nest, compose, and handle it all within a single component:
+Imagine now we think the abstraction is a bit too much. let's gather all the loading-states and see them as one {clear | cohesive} loading strategy. we have the freedom to nest, compose, and handle it all within a single component:

 ```jsx
 function PlantedDashboard(props) {